-For performance obligations where one of the above conditions are not met, revenue is recognised at the point in time at which the performance obligation is satisfied.
+For performance obligations where none of the conditions mentioned of the aforementioned page are met, revenue is recognised at the point in time at which the performance obligation is satisfied.
 The Group has concluded that for all of its revenue arrangements none of the above conditions are satisfied therefore, it recognises revenue at the point in time at which the performance obligation is satisfied.